vnovell/Snatcher-MSX-keyboard-overlay-for-Retroach/README.md

 # Notes
-Based on Retroarch Overlay 'keyboard/commodore/plus4.cfg'.
+Based on Retroarch Overlay '..\Retroarch\common-overlays-master\keyboards\commodore\plus4.cfg'.

 Created with [Retropad Editor](https://valent-in.github.io/retropad-editor/).

 The overlay mimics (a little bit) the japanese Toshiba HX10D layout.

+# TO-DOs
+Fix erros.

+Make it look more like a MSX keyboard.

+Set 'Previous Disk' and 'Next Disk' keys to work.